 Doug also umpired in the National Little League for over 40 years.
 To honour this service Doug’s niece, Barbra Hudlin, presents the “Doug Hudlin Award” annually to a junior umpire “who is never late, never misses a game, and deemed by their peers and the league to always be professional and respectful to players, fans, and coaches.”

 Away from the diamond, Doug was a founding director of B.C.
 Black History Awareness Society (BCBHAS).
-The grandson of the earliest Black settlers in B.C., Nancy and Charles Alexander, who arrived in Victoria in 1858, was an inspiration for his work.
+The great-grandson of the earliest Black settlers in B.C., Nancy and Charles Alexander, who arrived in Victoria in 1858, was an inspiration for his work.
 Charles and Nancy had 12 children and 21 grandchildren.
 The Alexander name remains prominent across Vancouver Island, Salt Spring Island and the Vancouver area.
 Doug prepared a family tree in the mid-1990’s, recording more than 400 descendants.

 In 2011, with Canada Post representatives and on behalf of BCBHAS, Doug introduced Ferguson Jenkins, the first Canadian inducted into the Baseball Hall of Fame, at a public event in Victoria to launch the Ferguson Jenkins commemorative Canada Post stamp.